ComposableFi/composable-ibc/ibc/modules/README.md

 ### ICS26 Routing

-The routing module defines the entry point into the framework through the [`deliver`](/code/centauri/ibc/modules/src/core/ics26_routing/handler.rs#L40) function .
+The routing module defines the entry point into the framework through the [`deliver`](/code/centauri/ibc/modules/src/core/ics26_routing/handler.rs#L40) function.

 **Routing Context**
 The `Router` trait defines methods that determine how packets are routed to their destination modules in the host **ICS26 Context**
 This trait defines how the router is accessed by the Context object **Module Callbacks**
-Ibc applications are sub protocols built on top of the core ibc protocol,
+IBC applications are sub protocols built on top of the core IBC protocol,
-ibc applications are required to implement the `Module` trait, so they can execute callbacks for processed messages.
+IBC applications are required to implement the `Module` trait, so they can execute callbacks for processed messages.
 The callbacks are the means through which the router is able to deliver packets to the right module.

 **Message Handling**
-`deliver` acts as the topmost message handler, it accepts an ibc message of type protobuf `Any` alongside a mutable
+`deliver` acts as the topmost message handler, it accepts an IBC message of type protobuf `Any` alongside a mutable
 reference to the Context.
 The message is decoded and dispatched to the appropriate message handler using a [`dispatch`](/code/centauri/ibc/modules/src/core/ics26_routing/handler.rs#L70) function.
 Message handlers take a read only context alongside the message as parameters,